jimburton/ci583-trees/README.md

 the same type as the result of the lambda.
 This kind of code is neater and safer than lots of `if` statements checking whether values are `null`.

-In the `Branch` class the left and right children have the type `Optional<BST>`, as there may or may not be a child in either position.
-In the `BST` class two methods altered to now return an `Optional<BST>` or require one as a parameter: `remove` and `merge`.
-The main challenge in getting used to programming with optionals is to know whether you are dealing with an optional type or the type that goes inside it.

-This exercise is about working with *binary search trees* (BSTs).
+As before, this exercise is about working with *binary search trees* (BSTs).
 A binary tree is one in which all nodes have at most two children, and a search tree is one in which the label of parent nodes is always *greater than* the label of the left-hand child, and *less than* the label of the right-hand child (if these children exist).
 The labels of the nodes can be